wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

-   When a domain has been confirmed to fail DNSSEC validation due to a DNSSEC-related misconfiguration, an ISP or other DNS recursive resolver operator may in some cases use a Negative Trust Anchor for a domain or sub-domain.
+   When a domain has been confirmed to fail DNSSEC validation due to a DNSSEC-related misconfiguration, an ISP or other DNS recursive resolver operator may elect to use a Negative Trust Anchor for a domain or sub-domain.
 This instructs a DNS recursive resolver to temporarily NOT perform DNSSEC validation for a specific domain name.
    This immediately restores access to the domain for end users while